What Is the Discussion Section of a Research Paper?

 Skipping limitations.

-Students often think naming limitations weakens their paper.
+Students often think that naming limitations weaken their paper.
 It does the opposite.
 A paper that honestly acknowledges its constraints signals academic maturity.
 Reviewers and professors notice when limitations are missing.

 The most common discussion mistake is writing a second results section, describing data instead of interpreting it.